5 DAYS CENTRAL NORTH VIETNAM MOTORBIKING

 Central North Destination Details

-A small town in Moc Chau plateau which is famous for the cool weather and dairy products.
+A small town in Moc Chau plateau that is famous for the cool weather and dairy products.
 It’s a nice stop on Highway 6.

 A commune of mainly Dao people in Yen Binh district, Yen Bai province, 180km North of Hanoi.
 The village is on the lower end of Thac Ba lake.
 The homestay we use is not far from the lake where we could have a boat ride and swim in the clear water.
-In late 1990’s Ngoi Tu village started to welcome the first foreigners and now it’s a popular place for home stays.
-However, Ngoi Tu faces a garbage disposal problem and this is evident in the diminishing quality of water courses and a gradual influx of tourists puts strain on the local environment.
+In the late 1990s, Ngoi Tu village started to welcome the first foreigners and now it’s a popular place for homestays.
+However, Ngoi Tu faces a garbage disposal problem and this is evident in the diminishing quality of water sources and a gradual influx of tourists puts a strain on the local environment.

 Contact us at [email protected] for more details of this 5 days Central North Vietnam motorbiking.